 We chat to those returning and seek to help prepare them for some of the challenges they will face.
 Our church also seeks to connect returning students with churches back in Japan.
 Our pastor and his wife are from a denomination in Japan that sent them here as missionaries and so they have a wide network of pastors they know.
 Japan Christian Fellowship Network, Reaching Japanese for Christ and OMF Japan can also help in finding churches for people.
 At least once a year Reunions are organized in Japan for those who have attended the Church while in Vancouver.
 This also enables Returnees who are walking with Lord to be an encouragement to those who may have fallen by the wayside.
 In fact, it is very often Christians who have returned to Japan themselves who are the best ones to connect with current returnees because they have a common bond and are keen to help them get settled.

 A few of those who have come to the Lord in Vancouver have gone on to attend Bible colleges.

 Two years ago a young lady came on a working holiday visa.
 Although she had ‘decided’ not to become a Christian because of previous experiences, God moved in her heart and she was baptized at VJGC before returning to Japan.
 Now she plans to attend a Bible College in Vancouver.

 As with many Japanese, she is shy and does not easily approach new-comers but her time at VJGC has helped her to become more outgoing.

 In spite of Japan being an open country for missionaries to serve in, less than 1% of the population are in church on any given Sunday.
 Most people feel they have no connection with Christianity.

 OMF DRM Canada

-Will you pray for Partnership in The Task Unfinished?
+Will you pray for partnership in ministry?